fabmax/five-word-sets/README.md

    helps in efficiently removing invalid word candidates later on.

- - The search function works recursively and removes invalid words from the list of candidates for deeper recursion levels.
+ - The search function works recursively and removes invalid words from the list of candidates for deeper recursion levels (using the words-by-letter sets built before).
 This way the search can terminate early once there are no more word candidates left.

  - It does not use Python :wink: